Repossession rules mortgage lenders must follow

 If you make a proposal to repay the arrears

-Your lender must consider any repayment plan you suggest.
+Your lender must consider any repayment offer you suggest.

-If they don't accept your proposal, they must write to you within 10 working days to explain why.
+If they do not accept your proposal, they must write to you within 10 working days to explain why.

 Keep to any agreement you do make.
 The lender must give you 15 working days' notice if they intend to go to court because you've broken the agreement.